jaxlub/Diabetes-Predicting-Modeling/README.md

       one tab for plotting 2 against each other with coloring by outcome? model tab where predictors can be selected

+    Scatterplot matrix
+    Look at missing 0 is hist -skinthickness

   Maybe need more visuals...